shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 Initially, I didn't appreciate the `.md` and `.liquid` interchangeability.
 The first pass only used Markdown but hit a wall when wanted to incorporate styling in some draft posts. _That's_ where the `.liquid` extension comes in.
-It lets you incorporate raw HTML, and all the power that comes with it, into any page (which in my mind is basically magical CSS and JavaScript ha).
+It lets you incorporate raw HTML, and all the power that comes with it into any page (which in my mind is basically magical CSS and JavaScript ha).
 I love not being constrained to Markdown but having it in the toolbox.